 The feedback that folks at Screevo are receiving, so far, is very positive.
 People operating in businesses that rely heavily on data entry recognize these cases as their own and see the potential of voice to improve their efficiency.

 There are some companies that think it’s too early for them or that are not sure that the users, i.e. their employees, will actually want to interact with a voice-controlled device.
 It is not uncommon to encounter some initial skepticism towards a new technology.
 In most cases, the distrust is overcome simply by testing out the technology, at least once, and realizing how it can actually help making one’s life or job easier and more efficient.

 After all, voice is an extremely-if not the most-natural way of interacting for humans.

-Curious to know how voice could help your business become more efficient?
+Curious to know how voice technology can help your firm?

 Check out our guides to voice tech for banks, financial services and insurance companies, healthcare, and automotive.